 2. Green Stationery

 Green office products, such as notebooks made from recycled paper and biodegradable pens, are gaining popularity, thanks to advances in technology and manufacturing processes that have lowered the cost of producing recyclable stationery.
 Paper products certified by the Forest Stewardship Council (FSC) are increasingly in demand.
-FSC certification ensures that paper products are made from wood taken from responsibly managed forests, providing a guarantee of a high level of environmental and social responsibility from forest to manufacturer to merchant.
-In addition, there is greater emphasis in plastic‑free packaging in stationery products.
+FSC certification ensures that paper products are made from wood taken from responsibly managed forests, providing a guarantee of a high level of environmental and social responsibility from forest to the manufacturer to the merchant.
+In addition, there is a greater emphasis on plastic‑free packaging in stationery products.
 For example, Mitsubishi Pencil Company UK, known for its Uni‑ball brand, launched cardboard packaging last year to fully replace plastic as part of its back‑to‑school campaign.

 3. Personalised Stationery